builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 - Public setters are one of the most abused issues in software.
 But they are also one of the easiest to fix.
 - You can solve a lot of potential issues in your code by simply removing most if not all public setters from your code base.

+---
+:large_blue_circle: There are some instances where private setters may be necessary by a third-part framework.

+---

 #### Code Domain

 - This book will use the example of a fake reservation system for code samples.
 A reservation system allows us to cover a breadth of topics that have real life business applications.